-The areas most likely to be affected from this type of fire behaviour are Prestonpans, Tranent, Haddington and Musselburgh.
-There were 89 deliberate fires during this reporting period, this is a reduction of 37 (32%) deliberate fire incidents on the same period last year.
+Historically, the areas most likely to be affected from this type of fire behaviour are Prestonpans, Tranent, Musselburgh and Haddington.
+There were 89 deliberate fires during this reporting period, this is a increase of 22 (24%) deliberate fire incidents on the same period last year.
 The long-term trend based upon Deliberate Fire Setting /10,000 population identifies East Lothian is below the Scottish and East Service Delivery area average.
-Musselburgh shows a significant reduction of 50% deliberate secondary fires compared with the same reporting period last year.

-During the reporting period, 4 buildings fires and 7 vehicles fires were deliberately set on fire.
-Scrubland/woodland deliberate fires accounted for 75% of the 89 deliberate fires with 6% of the total figure was attributed to refuse and bin fires.
+During the reporting period Scrubland/woodland deliberate fires accounted for 58% of the 89 deliberate fires with 20% of the total figure was attributed to refuse and bin fires.